-- 4) To note that an updated report on dampness, mould and condensation would be presented to the next Committee, with regular updates thereafter. - 5) Note Action 2 in the "HSIP Action Tracker Key Projects" (Appendix 1) relating to Edindex and how "accessibility requirements were being considered as part of this project". - Note that the working group established from the Accessible Housing Study will include work looking at allocation processes, including Edindex. - 7) Request a short briefing note to outline: - 7.1) what access requirements were currently being considered as part of this work through the HSIP presently. - 7.2) who has been consulted to inform work on this to date. - 7.3) what provisions were in place to tackle digital exclusion through this work and; - 7.4) how the accessible housing working group will be able to engage with the implementation plan and delivery milestones relating to this action from the HSIP, once the group was formed. - moved by Councillor Parker, seconded by Councillor Mumford
+- 1) To note the progress made with the Housing Service Improvement Plan (HSIP) over the previous six months. - 2) To note the revised reporting format, with an Action Tracker to measure workstream progress and a HSIP-related service performance dashboard, as previously requested by Committee. - 3) To note that the next update on the HSIP would be presented to Committee in six months. - 4) To note that an updated report on dampness, mould and condensation would be presented to the next Committee, with regular updates thereafter. - 5) Note Action 2 in the "HSIP Action Tracker Key Projects" (Appendix 1) relating to Edindex and how "accessibility requirements were being considered as part of this project". - 6) Note that the working group established from the Accessible Housing Study will include work looking at allocation processes, including Edindex. - 7) Request a short briefing note to outline: - 7.1) what access requirements were currently being considered as part of this work through the HSIP presently. - 7.2) who has been consulted to inform work on this to date. - 7.3) what provisions were in place to tackle digital exclusion through this work and; - 7.4) how the accessible housing working group will be able to engage with the implementation plan and delivery milestones relating to this action from the HSIP, once the group was formed. - moved by Councillor Parker, seconded by Councillor Mumford